 Equal Justice Scholarship

-The Equal Justice Scholarship, which covers full tuition and fees for all three years, is awarded to an entering student with strong academic credentials, demonstrated commitment to public service, and a specific intent to serve low-income individuals or groups following graduation.
-The scholarship recipient commits to working after law school on a full-time basis for three years providing direct legal services to low-income individuals or groups at a public defender office or a non-profit organization in the United States.
+The Equal Justice Scholarship covers full tuition and fees for all three years.
+Summer stipends for public interest legal work are available through the Law School’s Summer Public Service Program.
+The scholarship is awarded to an entering student with strong academic credentials, demonstrated commitment to public service, and a specific intent to serve low-income individuals or groups following graduation.
+The scholar is selected through a competitive process in the spring.

 For more information, please email: email@example.com

-The scholarship recipient for the class of 2020 must commit to work full-time for three years immediately following graduation (or after completing a judicial clerkship) providing direct legal services to low-income individuals or groups at a public defender office or a 501(c)(3) non-profit organization in the United States.
+The scholarship recipient for the class of 2027 must commit to work full-time for three years immediately following graduation (or after completing a judicial clerkship) providing direct legal services to low-income individuals or groups at a 501(c)(3) non-profit organization, public defender office, or government agency in the United States.
 A student who accepts the scholarship but does not fulfill his or her three year employment commitment is obligated to repay the amount of the scholarship (possibly on a prorated basis).
-During law school the scholarship recipient is expected to spend at least one summer working in a public interest legal position, enroll in a clinic or internship, participate on the Student Advisory Board for the Justice Center and the Public Interest Law Association, and sign and fulfill the Pro Bono Pledge.
+During law school the scholarship recipient is expected to spend at least one summer working for at least 10 weeks at a 501(c)(3) non-profit organization, public defender office, or government agency in the United States, enroll in a clinic or internship, participate on the Justice Center Student Advisory Board, and sign and fulfill the Pro Bono Pledge.
 The scholarship recipient must sign an agreement committing to these terms at the beginning of each school year.

 All application materials must be submitted via the online application form.
 Please direct any questions about the status of your scholarship application to the Admissions Office: firstname.lastname@example.org